 The Golden-ringed Dragonfly favours acidic rivers and streams, but look out for it also over ponds and lakes that are either fed by or near to suitable flowing water and on wet heaths and moors.

-A dragonfly of acidic rivers and streams, in Britain this species is widely distributed and common in southern England, throughout Wales, and mainly on the western side of northern England and Scotland.
+In Britain this lovely dragonfly is widely distributed and common in southern England, throughout Wales, and mainly on the western side of northern England and Scotland.
 (This species is not conclusively confirmed as occurring in Ireland.)
-On mainland Europe the Gold-ringed Dragonfly is distributed across central and southern countries, and its range extends across the Middle East and in to Asia and parts of India.
+On mainland Europe the Golden-ringed Dragonfly is distributed across central and southern countries, and its range extends across the Middle East and in to Asia and parts of India.